The Writing of Marian Evans (George Eliot)

 Three short stories, Scenes of Clerical Life, preceded the novels.
 Others are The Lifted Veil and Brother Jacob.

 A poetry volume was Spanish Gypsy, linked here to U. Michigan.
-Some has been set for song; see at recmusic.
+Some has been set for song.
 Another was Jubal and other poems which included The Choir Invisible.

 Especially in earlier years, Marian Evans was a translator, editor and essayist.
 She translated from German and had published Strauss's Life of Jesus (1998 edition note) and Feuerbach's The Essence of Christianity.
 These put a radical humanist Christianity and were influential, including to the young Karl Marx.
 A translation from Latin of Spinoza's Ethics was unpublished.
 A minor essay is Silly Novels by Lady Novelists.
-A collection of essays Impressions of Theophrastus Such was Evans's last completed work (1994 edition note).
+A collection of essays Impressions of Theophrastus Such was Evans's last completed work.